Classic Chicken Adobo

 Making the marinade

 Add in the chicken.
 Be sure they’re evenly submerged and covered in the adobo marinade.
-Let the chicken marinate for at least 1 hour or overnight for best results.
+Let the chicken marinate for at least one hour.

 Marinating the chicken